-Our distance education study option is highly interactive and strives to promote collaboration and a sense of community.
+Our online study option is highly interactive and strives to promote collaboration and a sense of community.
 Students may receive a combination of podcast or video linked lectures, electronic study materials, workshops, online discussion forums and virtual classes.
-Distance Education students may be required to attend one to three day workshops in curriculum areas that involve practical components.
+Online students may be required to attend one to three day workshops in curriculum areas that involve practical components.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.

 - Recognition of formal and non-formal learning